 Management conducted an evaluation, under the supervision and with the participation of our principal executive officer and our principal financial officer of the effectiveness of our internal control over financial reporting based on the framework in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on this evaluation, management concluded that the company's internal control over financial reporting was effective as of December 31, 2010.
+Based on this evaluation, management concluded that the company's internal control over financial reporting was effective as of December 31, 2011.

 This annual report does not include an attestation report of our registered public accounting firm regarding internal control over financial reporting.
-Management's report was not subject to attestation by our registered public accounting firm pursuant to temporary rules of the Securities and Exchange Commission that permit us to provide only management's report in this annual report.
+Management's report was not subject to attestation by our independent registered public accounting firm pursuant to provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act that permit us to provide only management's report in this Annual Report on Form 10-K.